jieliu2000/anyi/docs/en/tutorial.md

 #### OpenAI

-OpenAI is one of the most widely used AI service providers, offering powerful models like GPT-4 and GPT-3.5.
+OpenAI is one of the most widely used AI service providers.
+Access via https://platform.openai.com.

-##### Features and Advantages

-- Industry-leading language models including the latest GPT-4o
-- Support for diverse task types: text generation, code writing, logical reasoning, creative writing, etc.
-- Well-documented API and extensive community support
-- Support for function calling and tool use capabilities

-##### Supported Models

-Anyi framework supports all major OpenAI models, including:

-- `GPT4o`: Latest multimodal large language model
-- `GPT4oMini`: Lightweight version of GPT-4o
-- `GPT4Turbo`: High-performance variant of GPT-4
-- `GPT4`: OpenAI's powerful general-purpose model
-- `GPT3Dot5Turbo`: General-purpose model balancing performance and cost

 ##### Configuration Example